Sonos soundbars are an excellent option for getting better audio from your TV.

 With Plex, you can stream live TV and movies from the web – and control your collection of movies and music sitting on your home network.

 There are two parts to Plex.
-The server controls the location and distribution of your content.
-And the front end player where you navigate the content on the server.
+The server controls the location and distribution of your content and the front-end player where you navigate the content on the server.

 Another option for controlling a local media library is Kodi.